psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 > And strains beyond a vulgar Bagpipe's sound,
 > Gathered the dancing Country wide around.
 > When hither as he drew the tripping Rear
-> (Dreadful to think and difficult to swear !)
+> (Dreadful to think and difficult to swear!)
 > The gaping Mountain yawned from side to side,
-> A hideous Cavern, darksome, deep, and wide ;
+> A hideous Cavern, darksome, deep, and wide;
 > In skipt th' exulting Demon, piping loud,
 > With passive joy succeeded by the Crowd.
 >